Líon Na Bearnaí

 Líon Na Bearnaí is an Irish bred racehorse that won the Irish Grand National in 2012.
 Líon na bearnaí is Irish for "Fill in the gaps," a common instruction in school textbooks.

-The horse which is owned by the Lock Syndicate, trained by Tom Gibney, and ridden by Andrew Thornton won the Irish National by four and a half lengths at a starting price of 33–1.
+The horse which is owned by the Lock Syndicate, trained by Tom Gibney, and ridden by Andrew Thornton, won the Irish National by four and a half lengths at a starting price of 33–1.

-Líon Na Bearnaí comes from an exceptional bloodline, with his sire, New Frontier, a Sadler's Wells horse, and on his dam's side, Mr. Prospector.
+Líon Na Bearnaí comes from the bloodline of his sire, New Frontier, a Sadler's Wells horse, and on his dam's side, Mr. Prospector.